Absence and Tardiness

 1. Arrival of Students / Extended Care

 Students should not arrive at school before 8:15 am or stay later than 3:00 pm unless they have a class or are participating in an authorized school activity that is supervised by an adult or teacher.
 Students must remain outside the building until the first bell at 8:20 am.
 Supervision is not provided on the playground before or after school except through the Our Lady of the Lake Extended Care Program.
-Any student(s) arriving before 8:15 am or left at school after 3:00 pm will be sent to Extended Care and charged $5.00 per hour or portion thereof.
+Any student(s) arriving before 8:15 am or left at school after 3:00 pm will be sent to Extended Care.

 Much of the learning in the classroom takes place through teacher presentations, thus it is important that students not miss class.
-It is imperative that all children enrolled at Our Lady of the Lake Parish School are accounted for each school day.
-If your child will not be attending school on any given day or days, it is the responsibility of the parent/guardian to notify the school secretary by telephone (525.9980 x210) before 7:30 a.m. on the day of the each absence.
+It is imperative that all children enrolled at Our Lady of the Lake Catholic School are accounted for each school day.
+If your child will not be attending school on any given day or days, it is the responsibility of the parent/guardian to notify the school office by telephone (206.525.9980) before 7:30 a.m. on the day of the each absence.
 If the Parent/Guardian does not telephone the school to report the student's absence, the school will telephone the Parent/Guardian at home or work to verify the absence.

 Reasons for excused absence from school include:

 - illness (doctor’s excuse could be required in some cases),